-Travel time mentioned in the itinerary is our best judgment.
+The travel time mentioned in the itinerary is our best judgment.
 It could be delayed or earlier depending on traffic and road conditions.

 Local transportation for Barisal, Srimangal, Chittagong Hill-Tracts area, and Cox’s Bazar will be by Tuk-Tuk.
 Trips in Srimangal and Chittagong Hill-Tracts area are a short distance.
 Trips in Barisal would be one hour each, two trips a day.

-Itinerary of Sundarbans Tour is just a general outline, and not fixed.
+The itinerary of Sundarbans Tour is just a general outline, and not fixed.
 It could be changed depending on the season, moon phase, tide, daylight hours, and fog.
 But we will try to include all the activities mentioned in the itinerary as much as possible.

-The boat for Sundarbans is a very basic boat without air-conditioning, electricity, and running hot water (we will supply them on bucket).
+The boat for Sundarbans is a very basic boat without air-conditioning, electricity, and running hot water (we will supply them in a bucket).
 It has accommodation facilities for 8 people maximum and one western-style toilet.
 But we have the provision of larger boats too to arrange the tour for a bigger group.

 The cabins in the boat at Sundarbans are lit by small lights running on battery.
 We will run the generator in the evening for a couple of hours every day to charge your devices and gadgets.

-You will get the mobile phone signal of Grameen Phone in the first half of the day-6.
-In Kotka, a new mobile phone tower of Teletalk opened recently, so you will get full network coverage of the only Teletalk in Kotka with 2G internet facilities which is very slow.
+You will get the mobile phone signal of Grameen Phone in the first half of day-6.
+In Kotka, a new mobile phone tower of Teletalk opened recently, so you will get full network coverage of the only Teletalk in Kotka with 2G internet facilities which are very slow.
 No other SIM card will work inside other parts of the forest.

-For trekking in the forest on day-7, the land is flat and we will not go through very dense forest, so it will be easy for most of the people, as long as you can walk about 10 km.
+For trekking in the forest on day-7, the land is flat and we will not go through a very dense forest, so it will be easy for most of the people, as long as you can walk about 10 km.
 The trail is dry, not muddy.
 Bring covered shoes that are suitable for trekking and can protect you from small grass and trees with spikes.

 If you do not want to walk, you can remain on the boat which will be still enjoyable, as it will go from Kochikhali to Kotka through small canals, which will be a ride of about 3 hours.